StefanGrimminck/ES6-T62/assignment2/paper.md

 #### Reading registers

 First we implemented the functionality for reading the registers.
 This way we can confirm our code by reading the Up Counter from te RTC.
-Wen that's verified we can use this to verify the writing function.
+When that's verified we can use this to verify the writing function.

 Reading registers is done by the following code:
 ```c